 The safety of our Award recipients and beneficiaries is paramount.
 The committee is therefore prepared to allow some flexibility on proposal details (timing, travel, costs, etc.) to mitigate any safety risks posed by Covid-19.

 Along with the application, please submit:

-Application (accompanied by items 1-6 above), must be post-marked by January 17, 2020.
+Application (accompanied by items 1-6 above), must be submitted by January 12, 2024.
 The Award will be granted by late April.